Feldpost 1914-1918

 Deutsche Feldpost N° 180

-c) With a Feldpost number, as this particular formation did not belong to a Regiment.
+c) With the inclusion of a Feldpost number (for a special formation not belonging to a Regiment):

 An Trainsoldat Otto Schulz